cagancayco/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Christina Gancayco is a Research Computing Associate at the University of Virginia where she collaborates with faculty on image processing and data analysis projects.
-Prior to joining UVa Research Computing, Christina researched traumatic brain injury at the UVa Functional Neuroradiology Lab.
-She specializes in MATLAB, R, and Python programming but is always excited to learn new technologies and programming languages.
+I am a Research Computing Associate at the University of Virginia where I collaborate with faculty on image processing and data analysis projects.
+Prior to joining UVa Research Computing, I researched traumatic brain injury at the UVa Functional Neuroradiology Lab.
+I specialize in MATLAB, R, and Python programming but I'm always excited to learn new technologies and programming languages.

-In her spare time, Christina enjoys trying new recipes, Brazilian jiu-jitsu, and taking pictures of her [dog around Charlottesville](https://instagram.com/cvillemopsy).
+In my spare time, I enjoy trying new recipes, Brazilian jiu-jitsu, and taking pictures of my [dog around Charlottesville](https://instagram.com/cvillemopsy).